Using synthetic data in Snowflake

 Statistical consistency:

-A data set that represents the statistical properties of the original data set helps data engineers to understand the statistical properties of the real data set.
+A synthetic data set represents the statistical properties of the original data set, which helps data engineers to understand the statistical properties of the real data set.
 Subsequently, the data engineer can test and validate solutions that are based on the real data set.

 Production validation:

-A synthetic data set that is similar to a production data set enables production engineers to test and validate their production environment.
+A synthetic data set similar to a production data set enables production engineers to test and validate their production environment.
 The result is a more robust production environment.

 Filtering the synthetic data